Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Introduction

 \section{Introduction}

-Remote sensing imagery has been receiving considerable attention as major promising prospects in various applications such as Earth observation and environmental monitoring~\citep{xia2018dota, yuan2020deep, requena2021earthnet2021, earthnets4eo}.
-However, haze and clouds in the atmosphere affect the transmission of electromagnetic signals and lead to a deficiency of surface information~\citep{duan2020multi}, severely hindering the potential of remote sensing imagery.
-Cloud removal aims at reconstructing the cloud-contaminated regions to counteract the degradations caused by clouds, and thus becomes an indispensable preprocessing step in the analysis of remote sensing imagery.
-As a continuing concern within the remote sensing community, many exciting progresses on this task have been extensively reported, including many data-driven approaches using deep learning~\citep{ebel2020multisensor, GLF-CR, cresson2022clouds}.
-Benefiting from the open access policy of the Landsat program and the Copernicus program, several datasets have been proposed to promote the development of deep learning in the field of cloud removal, like RICE-II~\citep{lin2019remote} and SEN12MS-CR~\citep{ebel2020multisensor} datasets.
-However, there are still two major issues that seriously limit the development of cloud removal: \begin{itemize} \item {\it Unavailability of high resolution imagery for existing datasets}.
-Recent advances in remote sensing have given rise to the next-generation satellites that provide optical imagery with superior spatial resolution~\citep{2021_5b8add2a, cornebise2022open}.
-Such data allows geometric analysis on a finer scale, while posing new challenges for recovering cloud-covered regions with corresponding level of details.
-The existing datasets with relatively low spatial resolutions severely restrict the development of cloud removal algorithms for recovering clear edge and rich texture details of high resolution remote sensing imagery. \item {\it Lack of evaluation in generating semantically meaningful structures}.
-High-quality reconstructed cloud-free images require both visually pleasing textures and semantically meaningful structures.
-Existing work almost exclusively evaluates the quality of the reconstructed images through image quality metrics like PSNR and SSIM, \ie, evaluates the quality of the reconstructed image in terms of generating visually pleasing textures.
-While it is desirable to evaluate the semantically meaningful structures to identify the usability of the reconstructed images. \end{itemize}
+\IEEEPARstart{R}{emote} sensing imagery has been receiving considerable attention as a major promising prospect in various applications such as Earth observation and environmental monitoring~\citep{xia2018dota, yuan2020deep, requena2021earthnet2021, earthnets4eo}.
+However, haze and clouds in the atmosphere affect the transmission of electromagnetic signals and lead to a deficiency of surface information~\citep{duan2020multi}, severely limiting the potential of optical remote sensing imagery~\citep{9956865}.
+Cloud removal aims at reconstructing the cloud-contaminated regions to counteract the degradation caused by clouds, and thus {\revise is essential for remote sensing interpretations and applications}.
+To advance the state-of-the-art in cloud removal, many datasets, such as RICE-II~\citep{lin2019remote} and SEN12MS-CR~\citep{ebel2020multisensor}, have been proposed in recent years.
+Most of these datasets are built based on Landsat-8 or Sentinel-2 imagery.
+However, remote sensing technology has given rise to the next-generation satellites, which can provide optical imagery with higher spatial resolution~\citep{2021_5b8add2a, cornebise2022open}.
+Such data allows geometric analysis on a finer scale while posing new challenges for recovering cloud-covered regions with the corresponding levels of detail.
+The community is very productive when it comes to proposing novel methods, while {\it it remains an open question whether and to what extent the cloud removal techniques developed on current datasets with relatively low spatial resolutions can generalize to high-resolution ones}.
+The unavailability of high-resolution cloud removal datasets severely restricts the development of cloud removal algorithms for recovering clear edges and rich texture details of high-resolution remote sensing imagery.